What Counts as

 Certain references to your trademark do not meet the “use in commerce” requirement, for example:

-Domains / Social Media Handles / LLCs - Registering domains, social media handles, an LLC, or other similar registrations with the name do not count on their own.
+• Domains / Social Media Handles / LLCs: Registering domains, social media handles, an LLC, or similar registrations with the name do not count on their own.

-Casual References - Simply mentioning your trademark on social media, or in a blog, podcast, or other context on it’s own does not count.
-To qualify, the trademark reference must specifically identify a particular product or service available for sale.
-For example, if you sometimes talk about “The Wild Abundance Method” to describe a concept, that is probably not trademark use.
+• Casual References: Simply mentioning your trademark on social media, or in a blog, podcast, or similar context, does not count by itself.
+To qualify, the trademark must specifically identify a particular product or service available for sale.
+For example, if you sometimes talk about “The Wild Abundance Method” as a concept, that is probably not trademark use.
 If you create a course called “The Wild Abundance Method” and market it for sale under that name, that is trademark use.

-Decorative Use - For apparel brands, putting the name on a t-shirt or hat is considered decorative and doesn’t count as trademark use unless the trademark is on the tag of the product.
+• Decorative Use: For apparel brands, putting the name on a t-shirt or hat is considered decorative and doesn’t count as trademark use unless the trademark also appears on the product tag.

-Varied Use - Variations of the trademark don’t count as use for the variant you are trying to trademark.
-Like, if you had qualifying use for “Abundance Method”, that does not count as trademark use for “The Wild Abundance Method”
+• Varied Use: Variations of the trademark don’t count as use for the specific version you are trying to register.
+For example, qualifying use of “Abundance Method” does not count as trademark use of “The Wild Abundance Method.”

-Fake Use - You can’t just photoshop fake use of your trademark.
-Even if its initially accepted by the USPTO, it can render your trademark vulnerable to cancellation and subject you to other penalties for the misrepresentation.
+• Fake Use: You can’t simply photoshop fake use of your trademark.
+Even if it is initially accepted by the USPTO, it can make your trademark vulnerable to cancellation and could subject you to penalties for misrepresentation.

 So, what date should we list as your first date of use?

-Provable Use: It’s best to list a date that you are positive you could prove you had qualifying use of the trademark meeting the above criteria in case anyone ever challenges it.
-For example, if you have a digital receipt from one of your first sales of your offerings, that’s often a good date to list — just make sure the receipt clearly shows your full trademark and the offerings sold.
+• Provable Use: It’s best to list a date that you are confident you could prove involved qualifying use of the trademark, in case anyone ever challenges it.
+For example, a digital receipt from one of your first sales can be a good date — just make sure it clearly shows your full trademark and the offerings sold.

-Any Qualifying Date: The date we list doesn’t need to be the absolute first qualifying date, because when we file, we say that you were using the trademark “at least as early as…” the date we list, and if you ever needed to prove you had earlier use, you could still do that.
+• Any Qualifying Date: The date we list does not need to be the absolute first qualifying date.
+When we file, we state that you were using the trademark “at least as early as…” the date listed, and you can still prove earlier use if needed.

-Pick a Safe Date: If you aren’t sure, it’s better to err on a later date when you are positive you had qualifying use, because if you guess a date that’s earlier than you had qualifying use, that can make your trademark vulnerable to cancellation for the misrepresentation.
+• Pick a Safe Date: If you aren’t sure, it’s better to err on a later date when you know you had qualifying use.
+Guessing an earlier date than you can support can make the trademark vulnerable to cancellation due to misrepresentation.